Nordic Nato accession set to reinforce Baltic states' security

 They also already share many security interests with the Baltic states, notably regarding Russian naval and air incursions in the Baltic Sea area.

-The Lithuanian defence ministry says the Balts and Nordic states have developed close and enduring cooperation in many areas, including security and defence.
-“Our cooperation is exceptionally close, the Nato membership would elevate it to another level of cooperation,” the spokesman underlines.
+The Lithuanian defence ministry said the Balts and Nordic states have developed close and enduring co-operation in many areas, including security and defence.
+“Our co-operation is exceptionally close, the Nato membership would elevate it to another level of co-operation,” the spokesman underlined.

-An official at the Estonian Ministry of Defence told bne IntelliNews that Finland and Sweden are “already key defence cooperation partners” for Estonia in the Baltic region.
-“But these countries joining Nato would take that cooperation to another, much higher and allied level,” he underscores.
+An official at the Estonian Ministry of Defence told bne IntelliNews that Finland and Sweden are “already key defence co-operation partners” for Estonia in the Baltic region.
+“But these countries joining Nato would take that co-operation to another, much higher and allied level,” he underscored.

 In particular, the two Nordic states would significantly bolster Nato’s sea and air defence forces in and over the Baltic Sea, which would now become a “Nato lake” surrounded by members of the Western military alliance.
 Among other things, this should mean that the Baltic states could be more easily reinforced by sea in the event of a Russian invasion.

 This would partly offset the Baltic states’ weakened strategic position since Russia’s aggression against Ukraine, together with its creeping takeover of Belarus.
-Belarus’ role as a launchpad for the invasion of Ukraine means that Russia’s border has effectively moved up to the Belarus frontier, endangering Lithuania and Poland, which border Belarus.
+Belarus’ role as a launchpad for the invasion of Ukraine means that Russia’s border has effectively moved up to the Belarus frontier, endangering Lithuania and Poland, which are contiguous with Belarus.

 The invasion also meant the three Baltic Nato member states were very vulnerable to being isolated from the rest of Nato.
-A Russian thrust from Belarus towards its Kalingrad enclave on the Baltic Sea could quickly close off the 65km Suwalki gap between Poland and the three former Soviet republics.
+A Russian thrust from Belarus towards its Kaliningrad exclave on the Baltic Sea could quickly close off the 65-km Suwalki gap between Poland and the three former Soviet republics.
 This would make it very difficult for Nato to reinforce them and fulfil its Article 5 guarantee to defend its members.

 Angry reaction